sagemath/trac_to_gh/Issue 5663.md

 # Issue 5663: Infinite loop in multiplication of 0 (parent Symbolic Ring) and 1.0000000000000000 (parent Real Field with 60 bits of precision)!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5663

 Original creator: ncalexan